 This course involves the presentation of two integrated teaching modules that focus on the application of geospatial technology to forest and wildlife management.
 The first module includes the application of geospatial technologies to the integrated management and monitoring of forest land.
 The second module utilizes the application of geospatial technology to assess habitat resources for wildlife management.
 The two modules incorporate the global positioning system (GPS), geographic information system (GIS), and remote sensing technologies combined with field-tested, scientifically-based principles providing an integrated approach to natural resources management.
 The two modules are vertically integrated where field measurements are combined based on common sampling points.

-Pre- or Co-requisite: RREN 303; (senior standing or permission of the instructor)
+Pre- or Co-requisite: RREN 303; (junior standing or permission of the instructor)

-1 credit (2 lecture hours, 2 laboratory hours), 5-week course, fall semester
+1 credit (1 lecture hour, 2 laboratory hours), 10-week course, spring semester